 Does grinding your teeth cause headaches?

-If you are experiencing any signs of teeth grinding, be sure to schedule an appointment with Dr. Deckard.
-To schedule an appointment, call (202) 851-7554 or request an appointment online.
+If you are experiencing signs of teeth grinding and live in the Washington, DC, area, schedule a dental consultation with Dr. Deckard.
+To schedule an appointment, call (202) 851-7554.
+Feel free to request an appointment online.